barionleg/Xipho/faq.md

 ## What is a mountpoint?
 A mountpoint is the path a resource such as a stream, or a static, or a generated file is is associated with.
 The mountpoint is used when accessing the the resource.
-Each mountpoint is associated with eactly one resource.
+Each mountpoint is associated with exactly one resource.

 Icecast allows virtually any number of sources to mount different mountpoints at the same time.
 This permits streaming a number of different streams or channels with different content.